zenomt/webid-auth-nginx/README.md

     * `acl:SubContainer` - the class of all containers excluding the one whose Access Control Resource this is.
   - `acl:excludeAgent` and `acl:excludeAgentClass` predicates to exclude agent(s)
-    from an `acl:Authorization` even if otherwise allowed, except `acl:agentClass foaf:Agent` allows access to all.
+    from an `acl:Authorization` even if otherwise allowed.

 For more information, see [`acl-changes.ttl`](acl-changes.ttl).